 - If you need, you can stand against a wall or lay on the ground.
 This will prevent any hyper extension which may occur

 2) Face Pulls

 Face pulls are another one of the best exercises to train the rhomboids and improve scapular control.
 Face pulls can be used in the same context as band pull aparts; being either a great warm-up exercise or as a daily exercise to improve posture.
-At the same time, you can use a heavier load and train for strength and hypertophy.
-This is one of the abssolute best exercises that you can do to train the rhomboids
+At the same time, you can use a heavier load and train for strength and hypertrophy.
+This is one of the absolute best exercises that you can do to train the rhomboids

 - Band and somewhere to anchor

 - Or Cable machine w/ rope attachement

 - Set up either your band OR set the cable crossover to a height of about head level